Myton, UT

 17 people

-As of 2023, 3.47% of Myton, UT residents (23 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.47% of Myton, UT residents (23 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Myton, UT was 2.76%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Myton, UT compared to that of it's neighboring and parent geographies.